 The Archeological Park Alto de los Ídolos is situated between San Agustin and Isnos.
 While there is access by road, travelers can also embark on a scenic 12-kilometer trek by foot or on horseback, passing through La Chaquira and crossing the Magdalena River via an old wooden bridge.

-Photo by Travelhapp, San Agustin Archeological Park
+Photo by Nicole (Travelhapp), San Agustin Archeological Park Colombia

 La Chaquira, is an important archaeological site about 50 minutes by foot from the center of San Agustin, situated on a cliff overlooking the Magdalena River.
-Marvel at ancient rock carvings and petroglyphs and enjoy breathtaking river views
+Marvel at ancient rock carvings and petroglyphs and enjoy breathtaking river views.

-Photo by Travelhapp, La Chaquira, San Agustin
+Photo by Nicole (Travelhapp), La Chaquira, San Agustin

-San Agustin is a very pleasant place to spend a view days.
+San Agustin is a very pleasant place to spend a few days.
 Enjoy amazing vistas while strolling through the streets, admire the beautiful churches, and visit the Archeological Museum to learn more about San Agustin’s ancient civilization and fascinating pre-columbian history.

 Last but not least, relax in the nice cafes and restaurants of San Agustin while sipping delicious regional coffee or enjoying typical food.
 Here are some recommendations: